-Titled “Indian Heritage and Culture, History, and Geography of the World and Society”, General Studies Paper 1 is one of the nine papers in the UPSC Civil Services (Main) Examination.
-It consists of 250 marks and is among the seven papers that are ranking in nature.
-It means that the score obtained in GS 1 paper gets added to the total marks which determine the final rank of the candidate.
+UPSC GS Paper 1 is titled “Indian Heritage and Culture, History, and Geography of the World and Society”.
+It is one of the nine papers in the UPSC Civil Services (Main) Examination.
+Consisting of 250 marks, the UPSC General Studies Paper 1 is among the seven papers that are ranking in nature.
+It means that the score obtained in this paper gets added to the total marks which determine the final rank of the candidate.

 History, Art & Culture, and Geography are the three major subjects that are covered in this paper.
 Subjective questions are asked from the micro topics under these three subjects in the examination.
-Let’s look at the syllabus and preparation strategy for GS Paper 1 for the UPSC exam.
+In this article, we will look at how to prepare for UPSC GS Paper 1.
+Additionally, we will also be discussing the syllabus and preparation strategy of the GS paper 1 for UPSC Civil Services Mains.

 General Studies I: Indian Heritage and Culture, History, and Geography of the World and Society